This is the multi-page printable view of this section. Click here to print.

 Usage

-endorctl sbom export --package-version-name=go://github.com/Dreamacro/clash@master
+endorctl sbom export --package-version-name=go://github.com/Dreamacro/clash@main

 To export an SBOM for a specified package version given its UUID with the UUID of “653c625cd44ec559e19349dc” to a file called “sbom.json”